-The cause of visibility impairment in Colorado is most often fine particles in the 0.1 to $2.5 \,\mu\text{m}$ size range.
+The cause of visibility impairment in Colorado is most often fine particles in the 0.1 to $2.5~\mu m$ size range.
 Light passing from a vista to an observer is either scattered away from the sight path or absorbed by the atmospheric fine particulates.
 Sunlight entering the pollution cloud may be scattered into the sight path adding brightness to the view and making it difficult to see elements of the vista.
 Sulfate, nitrate, elemental carbon, and organic carbon are the types of particulate matter most effective at scattering and/or absorbing light.
 The man-made sources of these particulates include wood burning, electric power generation, industrial combustion of coal or oil, and emissions from cars, trucks, and buses.

 Visibility conditions vary considerably across the state.
 Usually, visibility in Colorado is among the best in the country.
 Our prized western vistas exist due to unique combinations of topography and scenic features.
 Air in much of the West contains low humidity and minimal levels of visibility-degrading pollution.
 Nevertheless, visibility problems occur periodically throughout the state.
-Wood burning haze is a concern in several mountain communities each winter and Denver has its "Brown Cloud" pollution episodes.1 Even national parks, monuments, and wilderness areas experience pollution related visibility-degrading pollution.2 The visibility problems across the state have raised public concern and spurred research.
+Wood burning haze is a concern in several mountain communities each winter and Denver has its "Brown Cloud" pollution episodes.1 Even national parks, monuments, and wilderness areas experience pollution related visibility impairment on occasion due to regional haze, interstate traffic or even regional or global-scale transport of visibility-degrading pollution.2 The visibility problems across the state have raised public concern and spurred research.
 The goal of Colorado's visibility program is to protect visual air quality where it is presently acceptable and improve visibility where it is degraded.